 Under the Company's stock plans, outstanding RSU awards contain rights to receive cash dividend equivalents, which entitle employees who hold RSUs to the same dividend value per share as holders of common stock.
 The dividend equivalents are accrued quarterly during the vesting periods of the RSUs and are payable to the employees when the awards vest.
 Dividend equivalents accrued on the outstanding RSUs are forfeited if the employees do not fulfill their service requirement during the vesting periods.
-As of June 30, 2015 and December 31, 2014, accrued dividend equivalents totaled \$1.8 million and \$0.8 million, respectively.
+As of September 30, 2015 and December 31, 2014, accrued dividend equivalents totaled \$2.3 million and \$0.8 million, respectively, which will be paid to the employees when the related RSUs vest.